Strong $(\delta,n)$-complements for semi-stable morphisms: Global strong -complements

 \begin{proof} We will prove each statement independently by contradiction applying the ascending chain condition for generalized log canonical thresholds~\cite[Theorem 1.5]{BZ16} and the global ascending chain condition for generalized log canonical pairs~\cite[Theorem 1.6]{BZ16}. \begin{enumerate} \item Assume it is not true.
-Then, there exists a sequence of generalized log canonical pairs $(X_i,B_i+M_i)$ as in the statement such that $(X_i,B_{i,i}+M_i)$ is not generalized log canonical.
+Then, there exists a sequence of generalized log canonical pairs $(X_i,B_i+M_i)$ as in the statement such that $(X_i,B_{i,i}+M_i)$ is not generalized log canonical, where $B \subs i,i.$ is obtained from $B_i$ as in Notation \ref{notation}.
 We claim that we can find boundaries $B_i \leq \Gamma_{i} \leq B_{i,i}$ and prime divisors $D_i$ such that

 all the remaining coefficients of $\Gamma_i$ belong to $\overline{\Lambda}$, and

 In what follows we will write

 where the $B_{i}^{(j)}$ are pairwise different prime divisors and $b^{(j)}_i \in \Lambda$.
 We will produce $\Gamma_i$ by successively increasing the coefficients of $B_i$ which differ from the coefficients of $B_{i,i}$.
 Indeed, if